kimajit/GoAutomation/README.md

 This repo create a Automation to Build a setup of three repos , go-app ,nextjs-app and wordpress-site will their respective ci flows  , includes Integrate linting and unit testing

 # prerequisite
-setup your Github PAT and User Name
+setup your Github PAT and github User Name in main.go you can hard code it also and you can set it to your local

 # for Local Run
 ```